In Brief

 Actions & Results:

 1. Recruiting and training rangers and equipping ranger bases along the border of the Conservancy has improved security dramatically.
 With increased protection, populations of key species, including elephants, lions, leopards and buffalo, are rebounding.
-Starting in 2020 the cellphone-based SMART tool was deployed to record ranger patrols, wildlife movements and other activities in real time.
+Using real-time data from EarthRanger, a high-tech monitoring system, rangers record patrols, wildlife movements and other activities.

 3. An elephant and wildlife corridor between the Conservancy and its closest neighbouring conservancy is unprotected and has been prone to elephant poaching.
 When the northern fence is complete (it already includes an elephant crossing area), the elephants will be able to traverse this route in safety, assisted and watched by trained Pokot guardians.
 This is a key part of the strategy to ensure connectivity with the greater Laikipia ecosystem and a current priority.